ramblingjoint/ramblingjoint/_posts/2017-07-16-006-to-moon-and-back-2.md

 ---

 ### Human Masterpiece
 The Spacecraft built for Moon missions was one of the greatest engineering marvels of mankind.
 There machines are few of the most complex machines ever built.
-Let's take a peek at how it was done.
+But the drive and commitment did not let the man give up on his dreams of setting foot on an alien world.

+There are some mind bending facts behind the construction of these machines.
+One of the most powerful machines ever built to send three men on Moon.
+Was it as simple as it sounds?
+Let's find out!

 ### Timestamps:
 - **00:11:00**: Intro.